 Masking is more likely to occur in the presence of broadband, relatively continuous noise sources such as vessels.
-For example, right whales were observed to shift the frequency content of their calls upward while reducing the rate of calling in areas of increased anthropogenic noise (Parks et al., 2007) as well as increasing the amplitude (intensity) of their calls (Parks, 2009; Parks et al., 2011).
+For example, right whales were observed to shift the frequency content of their calls upward while reducing the rate of calling in areas of increased anthropogenic noise (Parks et al., 2007), as well as increasing the amplitude (intensity) of their calls (Parks, 2009; Parks et al., 2011).
 Right whales also had their communication space reduced by up to 84 percent in the presence of vessels (Clark et al., 2009).
 Cholewiak et al. (2018) found that right whale gunshot calls had the lowest loss of communication space in Stellwagen National Sanctuary (5 percent), while fin and humpback whales lost up to 99 percent of their communication space with increased ambient noise and shipping noise combined.
 Although humpback whales off Australia did not change the frequency or duration of their vocalizations in the presence of ship noise, their source levels were lower than expected based on source level changes to wind noise, potentially indicating some signal masking (Dunlop, 2016).
-Vessel noise decreased the 4 km of humpback whale modeled communication space (with wind noise up to 100 dB re 1 μPa) to 3 km at the same received level, and at 105 dB re 1 μPa of noise communication space decreased again to 2 km for low-frequency signals and 1 km for high-frequency signals (Dunlop, 2019).
+Vessel noise decreased the 4 km of humpback whale modeled communication space (with wind noise up to 100 dB re 1 μ Pa) to 3 km at the same received level, and at 105 dB re 1 μ Pa of noise communication space decreased again to 2 km for low-frequency signals and 1 km for high-frequency signals (Dunlop, 2019).
+When communication space of humpback whales was modeled in a pristine environment like the Colombian Pacific, the infrequent addition of ecotour boat noise could temporarily reduce the "very audible area" (> 10 dB signal to noise ratio) of their song's commonly used peak frequency (350 Hz) by 63 percent (Rey-Baquero et al., 2021).
 Communication space loss due to vessels in Glacier Bay National Park was estimated to be lower for singing humpback whales than for calling whales and was highest for roaring harbor seals, but synchronizing the arrival and departure times of ships into the park restored some of that communication space for the calling whales and seals (Gabriele et al., 2018).
 Fournet et al. (2018) found humpback whales increase their call source levels by 0.8 dB and decrease the probability of calling by 9 percent for every 1 dB increase in ambient sound, which included vessel noise.